pinejade/pinejade.github.io/content/authors/吴静伊/_index.md

 ---
 # Display name
-title: 邢凯文
+title: 吴静伊

 # Full name (for SEO)
-first_name: 凯文
+first_name: 静伊
-last_name: 邢
+last_name: 吴

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2025届本科生
+role: 2023级本科生

 # Organizations/Affiliations
 organizations:
-  - name: KTH Royal Institute of Technology
+  - name: Beihang University
     url: ''

 # Short bio (displayed in user profile at end of posts)